JasonFreeberg/R_Tutorials/README.md

 **Undergraduate Assistants**:
 - [Jason Freeberg](https://www.linkedin.com/in/jfreeberg), freeberg [at] umail.ucsb.edu
 - [Aaron Nguyen](https://www.linkedin.com/in/aaronknguyen), aaronknguyen [at] umail.ucsb.edu
+- Office Hours will be held on Sundays.
+Location and time will be announced on Gauchospace.
+We are also available by appointment during the week.

 **Lecture Time and Location**:
 Wednesdays 7:00pm - 8:50pm, Girvetz 2128